Classic Status: Early 70's 23 channel SSB Base.

 Acquired: Original, 1976 trade.

 This is my Midland 13-885, a 23 channel, AM/SSB base station.
 This radio was manufactured in December of 1971, and was the "upgraded" model to the older 13-880b, which recently reflected the FCC's new higher 15 watt PEP SSB input power rating (It had been 10 watts PEP input prior to 1971).
 Among the radio's most noticeable features was a large S/RF/SWR meter, a clock, and a clarifier which varied both transmit/receive frequency about +/- 800hz.
 The rig has a straight-forward dual conversion (on AM, single conversion on SSB) receiver, and included a pulse gate noise blanker.
 The transmitter was designed to produce a basic 3 watt nominal AM carrier power output and derived the extra power for SSB by utilizing the unregulated 23V raw power supply voltage to power the driver and final transistors in the SSB mode.
-The drawback to this scheme, was that if you ran the rig off of an external 12V source (Such as in a mobile), the SSB power output would be the same as the AM carrier power.
-The roughly double supply voltage increased the SSB power output to close to 9-10 watts in its stock form.
+The drawback to this scheme, was that if you ran the rig off of an external 12V source (Such as in a mobile), the SSB power output would be only a little bit more than the AM carrier power (about 5 watts).
+The roughly double supply voltage increased the SSB power output to close to 9-10 watts PEP output in its stock form.
 The crystal synthesizer utilized 11 Mhz and 7 Mhz crystals to generate the 23 (24) channels for both AM and SSB modes.

 First, here are the updated bench numbers....

 I.F.
 Frequency: 1st 7.8 Mhz, 2nd 455 Khz.
 (AM Only)